Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

 > [!NOTE]
 > Coverage analysis requires installation of the `reportgenerator` tool:
-> `dotnet tool install dotnet tool install -g dotnet-reportgenerator-globaltool -g`
+> `dotnet tool install -g dotnet-reportgenerator-globaltool`

 Additionally there is a set of end-to-end (E2E) tests in Postman.
 See the [E2E Tests/README.md](../Application/EdFi.Ods.AdminApi/E2E%20Tests/README.md) for